Anaemia in Pregnancy

 CPDTime.

-Anaemia in pregnancy is a significant health problem that affects over 38% of pregnant women worldwide and 25% of pregnant women in Australia (Frayne and Pinchon 2019).
+Anaemia in pregnancy is a significant health problem that affects over 38% of pregnant people worldwide and 25% of pregnant people in Australia (Frayne & Pinchon 2019).

-All pregnant women are at risk of anaemia due to increased iron demands as their pregnancy progresses.
-Furthermore, all pregnant women require more iron and folic acid than usual (Frayne and Pinchon 2019).
+All pregnant people are at risk of anaemia due to increased iron demands as their pregnancy progresses.
+Furthermore, all pregnant people require more iron and folic acid than usual (Frayne & Pinchon 2019).

 Healthy Haemoglobin Levels

-As defined by the World Health Organisation, the mean minimum normal haemoglobin concentration in healthy pregnant women is 110 mg/dL in the first half of pregnancy and 105 mg/dL in the second (DoH 2019).
+As defined by the World Health Organisation, the mean minimum normal haemoglobin concentration in healthy pregnant people is 110 mg/dL in the first half of pregnancy and 105 mg/dL in the second (ALEC 2025).

 If these levels aren’t being met, it’s likely that one of the following three types of anaemia is the cause: